 The Roanoke Region offers some of the lowest electric rates in the United States through Appalachian Power (a unit of American Electric Power).
-The chart shows a comparison of monthly industrial electric rates, based on 75kW and 30,000 kWh/month.
 Dominion Virginia Power also serves part of the region with affordable rates.
 The 2015 reliability rate for the Roanoke market is 99.969% (excluding major storms).

 Gas is supplied by Roanoke Gas and Columbia Gas at very competitive rates.
 Propane and trucked solutions are also available at certain locations.

-Local telecommunications providers include Verizon, Lumos Networks, Cox Communications, Comcast, Shentel, Centurylink, MidAtlantic Broadband Corporation, and Citizen’s Cooperative.
+Local telecommunications providers include Verizon, Lumos Networks, Cox Communications, Comcast, Shentel/Glo Fiber, Centurylink, MidAtlantic Broadband Corporation, Roanoke Valley Broadband Authority, and Citizen’s Cooperative.
 The region is served by a robust fiber network linking major commercial and institutional centers with regional and national providers.
-Major long distance carriers include AT&T, ZAYO, Level 3, Allied Fiber, among others.
-Phone and data services are available through all of these providers.
+Major long distance carriers also include AT&T, Crown Castle, Lumen, Segra, Uniti & ZAYO among others.

 Wireless data and voice services are available throughout the region.
-The region has extensive 4G LTE mobile data service coverage.
-Providers include Verizon Wireless, T-Mobile, AT&T, Sprint, and nTelos.
+The region has extensive 4G LTE service and some 5G coverage.
+Major providers include Verizon Wireless, T-Mobile, and AT&T.